WildEyeConservation/TrapTagger/README.md

 - Clone this repository `git clone https://github.com/WildEyeConservation/TrapTagger`
 - Navigate to the newly-added TrapTagger folder
 - Clone the submodules using the following command `git submodule update --init`
+- Clone the WorkR repository `git clone https://github.com/WildEyeConservation/WorkR`
+- Navigate to the newly-added WorkR folder and checkout the server branch `git checkout server`
+- Return to the TrapTagger folder

 ### Docker